blopker/alic/README.md

 ## Differences from ImageOptim

 - Alic's compressor is written in Rust, uses modern compression algorithms and is done all in process.
 This makes Alic noticeably faster, and produces smaller file sizes.
-- Alic does not overwrite the original images, it saves the compressed images in the same directory as the original images with a `.min.` suffix.
+- Alic does not overwrite the original images by default, it saves the compressed images in the same directory as the original images with a `.min.` suffix.
+Alic can be configured to overwrite the original images.
+- Alic can resize images if they are over a certain size.
+Images will not be resized by default, and images will not be upscaled.

 ## Roadmap